-- (a) the scope of that stop work order as set out in C, and - whether a multiple workplace stop work order is appropriate as set out in (b)
+- (a) the scope of that stop work order as set out in C, and - (b) whether a multiple workplace stop work order is appropriate as set out in D.

 C. Scope of a Stop Work Order (Area of Workplace Involved)